Ralph Wiggum loops with Codex: run iterative agent passes until done

 The key idea is straightforward: keep each agent pass small, persist state in files, and loop until there is objective evidence of done.

-- Self-Reinforcing Loop: OpenClaw uses a “heartbeat” mechanism where agents wake up, scrape recent posts, and act on them, creating a self-reinforcing dialogue.
+• Self-Reinforcing Loop: A “heartbeat” mechanism wakes agents on a schedule to scrape recent state and act on it, creating a self-reinforcing dialogue rather than a linear pass.

-Both Anthropic and OpenAI continue to push the boundaries of how long an agent (and its subagents) can work without intervention and maintain a good outcome, so in many ways having to scaffold your own loop may only be required for a short while.
-Take a look at Model Evaluation & Threat Research (METR) to see that task length progress.
+Both Anthropic and OpenAI continue to push how long an agent can work autonomously while maintaining quality, so scaffolding your own loop may only be necessary for a short while.
+METR (Model Evaluation & Threat Research) tracks this progress if you want to see where the frontier is.